 - Duress and divorce agreements: What happens when a spouse forces another spouse into a divorce agreement?
 What alternatives are available?
 Divorce lawyer Adam Kielich explains.

-Problems at court in uncontested divorces
+Problems at court

 - Difficulties in the Tarrant County divorce courts without a lawyer: What happens if you go to court without a divorce lawyer?
 Sometimes a lot of problems.